Facial Feminization Surgery FAQ

 Do you have a BMI limit?

-Yes.
-Since Catalyst Surgical is not a full hospital, we must follow safety guidelines:
+As Catalyst Surgical is not a full hospital, we need to follow specific safety guidelines.

-This does not mean you cannot have FFS or that you must lose weight.
-We are committed to helping you explore all available options, though most alternatives are outside Canada.
+This doesn’t mean you can’t have surgery, or that you must lose weight.
+Our commitment is to help you explore all safe and available options.

 Do you provide before-and-after photos?